Celestyal Cruises: MedCruise Awards

 In August 2020, Celestyal Cruises was awarded first prize at the MedCruise Awards 2020 for its solidarity initiatives amid the pandemic and its commitment to develop the cruise sector in the Eastern Mediterranean.

 TV Coverage

 Cruising with Jane McDonald

 Celestyal was featured in the final episode of the second season of Jane McDonald's Channel 5 show, Cruising with Jane McDonald in 2017.
 McDonald went on a Cuban cruise that stopped in Cienfuegos, Santiago de Cuba and Montego Bay, Jamaica with an overnight in Havana.

-In January 2019 it was announced that Cruising with Jane new series would feature Celestyal's Idyllic Aegean Cruise featuring the Greek Islands.
+In January 2019 it was announced that the new series of Cruising with Jane McDonald would feature Celestyal's Idyllic Aegean Cruise featuring the Greek Islands.

 Music Videos

-In June 2017, Greek urban pop band "REC" were onboard Celestyal Olympiato shoot the summer scenes of its new video clip entitled "A heart on the sand".
+In June 2017, Greek urban pop band "REC" were onboard Celestyal Olympia to shoot the summer scenes of its new video clip entitled "A heart on the sand".